Notifications of a student’s financial aid eligibility.

 The National Student Loan database system is a federal website that collects information on student loans.
 By using your Federal Student Aid ID (FSA ID), the student can get information on their federal loans, grants, outstanding balances, loan status and disbursements.
 Note: NSLDS in not a real-time database.
 Agencies update NSLDS on a monthly schedule so the data shown may not reflect recent changes.

 Financial Aid awarded based on a student’s or family’s financial status.

 Satisfactory Academic Progress

-Per federal requirements, schools must establish minimum criteria that students must meet to show adequate academic progress (Satisfactory Academic Progress - SAP) to continue eligibility for aid.
+Per federal requirements, schools must establish minimum criteria that students must meet to show adequate academic progress (Standards for Satisfactory Academic Progress - SSAP) to continue eligibility for aid.
 Please see the JSU catalog for more information.

 Selected for Verification

 A certain percentage of students who complete the FAFSA will be selected by the federal processor for verification.
 The school will then request required documentation to verify the data reported on the FAFSA.
 This may include federal income tax return transcripts, verification worksheets and/or other documents.
 Notification of documents requested from the Financial Aid Office is posted to the student’s JSU PAWS account.

 Upon completion of the FAFSA, the student will receive a Student Aid Report (SAR).
 Once the FAFSA is complete online, this summary will be provided to the student online.
 If the student completed the paper application, this form will be mailed to the student.
 It is important to review the information on the SAR and read all comments noted by the federal processor as additional information is sometimes required to complete processing.